 top of page

-• In I Peter 3:1-7, there is some key admonition to the wives that is very important for salvation.
+• In I Peter 3:1-7, there are some key admonitions to the wives that are very important for salvation.

 1Pe 3:6